AyushAryan11/AyushAryan11/README.md

 # 💫 About Me:
-I'm a B.Tech student pursuing my degree in Computer Science and Engineering.<br>I am passionate about exploring the world of data analytics and utilizing it to its full potential.<br>As such, I always seek opportunities to develop my skills in this field.<br>Currently, I am focused on learning machine and deep learning and improving my proficiency in SQL.
+I'm a B.Tech student pursuing my degree in Computer Science and Engineering.
+I am passionate about exploring the world of data analytics and utilizing it to its full potential.<br>As such, I always seek opportunities to develop my skills in this field.<br>Currently, I am focused on learning machine and deep learning and improving my proficiency in SQL.
 I believe that these tools and techniques will enable me to unlock insights from large and complex datasets, and ultimately help me to contribute meaningfully to the world of technology.

 ## 🌐 Socials: